Life delivered: safer births thanks to clean water

-Meet the twins and triplets born with clean water as we revisit Kiomboi Hospital one year on from our Deliver Life appeal.
+Meet the midwives and the babies they've delivered with clean water since our Deliver Life appeal.

 Juliana, a midwife at Kiomboi, knows her work will always be challenging.
-But the changes at the hospital will only make her job easier.
+But the changes at the hospital have made her job a lot easier.
 “Comparing how the situation was then with what we have today, I am seeing a big difference," she says.
 "It’s very easy for me to wash my hands after helping a mother; there is reduced infection and mothers are happy to come to deliver here."